satwikio/Red-Black-Tree-Implementation-in-C-/README.md

 Copy code
 g++ main.cpp -o RedBlackTree
 ./RedBlackTree
-This will execute the sample code in main.cpp, demonstrating the Red-Black Tree operations
+This will execute the sample code in main.cpp, demonstrating the Red-Black Tree operations.